jonathanlermitage/tikione-steam-cleaner/README.md

 ## History

 I'm working on this software since Janurary 2012.
 Here is the full [changelog](https://github.com/jonathanlermitage/tikione-steam-cleaner/blob/master/CHANGELOG.md).

 ## License

 MIT License.
 In other words, you can do what you want: this project is entirely OpenSource, Free and Gratis.

+## Alternative

+Andrew Sampson is the developper of an excellent alternative based on Microsoft *.NET* technology.
+Check his repository: [Codeusa/SteamCleaner](https://github.com/Codeusa/SteamCleaner).
+He is also the author of the famous *Borderless Gaming* software: [Codeusa/Borderless-Gaming](https://github.com/Codeusa/Borderless-Gaming).

+# Security

+You may think that *Java* is not secure.
+I won't blame you, but please keep in mind that if the *Java _plugin_* (which is dead now) was a giant security hole, the *Java _VM_* (that runs TikiOne Steam Cleaner) is secure and is used by many major companies to run servers (for Google, Amazon...), desktop applications (like JetBrains IDEs), TVs, IoT, Android smartphones, etc. In other words, Java is everywhere and it works fine ;-)

 ## Tools